Why Won’t my Word Document Save: 5 Quick Methods to use

 - Right-click the Data key and choose Delete from the menu.
-When the confirmation menu appears, click the Yes button.

-After doing that, start Word again and check if the problem is still there.
-If the issue is still present, run the backup.reg file that you created in Step 4 to restore the registry to its original state.
+After that, start Word again and check if the problem is still there.
+If the issue is still present, run the backup.reg file you created in Step 4 to restore the registry to its original state.

 As you can see, many issues can prevent you from saving Word documents, but we hope you solve this problem after using one of our solutions.

 Similarly, if you can’t edit your Word document, check our detailed guide for expertly curated fixes to solve the problem.

 Were you able to solve this issue using any of the solutions above?
 Please, let us know in the comments below.